nRF24/CircuitPython_nRF24L01/docs/advanced_api.rst

         outputs the result as big endian. `False` outputs the result as little endian.
 This parameter defaults to `True` since `bytearray` and `bytes` objects are stored in big endian but written in little endian.
+    :param str delimit: A `chr` or `str` to use as a delimiter between bytes.
+        Defaults to an empty string.

     :Returns:
         A string of hexidecimal characters in big endian form of the